esper-io/dev-docs/docs/home/console.md

 ![Groups](./assets/NewConsole/SelectBuild.png)

 The **Number of Devices** field will populate with the devices in the group on which this update is applicable; that is, the number of devices that have an OS build version lower than the selected version for the deployment.
-Add the installation name and any pertinent notes and click Save.
+Add the installation name and any pertinent notes and click **Save**.

 ## Apps